Laefy/CPP_Learning/content/chapter2/5-rectangle.md

 Rectangle s4;
 Rectangle s5;

-// At this point, size of s1 and s2 should be 3.f, and size fo s3, s4 and s5 should be 5.f.
+// At this point, size of s1 and s2 should be 3.f, and size of s3, s4 and s5 should be 5.f.
 ```

 Pour cela, nous allons définir des **membres statiques** à la classe Rectangle.